shubhamcweb/React-TypeScript-TicTacToe/README.md

 - **Non-Mutating Code**: Ensured state immutability for reliable state updates and predictable rendering.
 - **Project Setup**: Used `bun` to initialize the project, which streamlined the setup process and optimized performance.

-## Contact
+## Author

-If there are any questions, feedback, or if you just want to connect, feel free to reach out to me at:
+Hi, I'm Shubham Chandravanshi.
+If you have any questions or feedback related to this project, or if you just want to connect, feel free to reach out to me at:

 - **Email**: [shubhamcweb@gmail.com](mailto:shubhamcweb@gmail.com)
 - **LinkedIn**: [linkedin.com/in/shubhamcweb](https://linkedin.com/in/shubhamcweb)